TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 33/Job 33.11.md

 ---

-He putteth my feet in the stocks, He marketh all my paths.
+He puts my feet in the stocks.
+He marks all my paths.'